 How will this news affect Painting for Fun?

 SAW is committed to the Painting for Fun community and its wellbeing.
 It is one of our top priorities to ensure that Painting for Fun can continue in our building once it is safe to do so.
 During lockdown, the Painting For Fun online gallery will continue, as well as support from SAW staff and volunteers.
 Alongside the tireless care and dedication of Kim who leads the sessions, Painting for Fun is funded by the sale of paintings at the PFF annual summer exhibition (not directly from Methodist Church funding, although this supports building running costs).
 Since this is not able to happen this year we have organised an online sale of work from the class which you can find here.

 How will this news affect Mixing Bowl?

-SAW’s team is striving to find a way to ensure Mixing Bowl can continue.
+Please read the latest on Mixing Bowl’s current activity on the Mixing Bowl page of our website.
 We are committed to supporting our Mixing Bowl members and the growth of the community throughout the lockdown and beyond.
 We are in conversation with the Mixing Bowl leadership team (which includes SAW staff) about what the next steps to support the community may be.

 Will this news affect Dwellbeing?